 Enjoy your new go-to weeknight recipe: Greek Lemon Chicken and Potatoes.
 Chicken thighs are marinated in a homemade lemon and herb blend, then layered over buttery Yukon Gold potatoes, allowing the flavors to soak in as everything bakes to golden, crispy perfection.
 Ready in just 45 minutes, this one-pan dish is a flavorful, fuss-free dinner everyone will love.

-When I need a meal that’s low effort but 10/10 on flavor, I reach for my Chicken Thighs and Potatoes with Balsamic Sauce or this delicious Baked Greek Lemon Chicken and Potatoes recipe.
-They’re two of my all-time favorite one-pan meals, and I can make them in under an hour—including prep time.
+Today, I’m sharing this delicious Baked Greek Lemon Chicken and Potatoes recipe.
+It’s one of my all-time favorite one-pan meals, and I can have it on the table in under an hour, including prep time.

 I marinate the chicken while I dice the potatoes, then layer everything in a baking dish and let the oven do the rest.
 I’m obsessed with the flavors and textures, and everything about this dish!